NgachaIan/Spotify-Clone/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Testing App
-use the following credentials to login email:user@test.com password:password
+use the following credentials to login:

+email:user@test.com

+password:password